 - late cuts or selections that we deliberated over for months or years

 - Nineteenth-century players, of whom we already have too many and went against for chronological balance

+Charlie Keller.
 Keller’s situation is really simple.
 He did a lot of damage in very little time.
 His peak is better than the average, his career well below, but his WAR rate is outstanding.
 Then again, the guy only accumulated 4600 PA in his real career, and I only adjust it up to 4840 or so.
 He missed time to World War II, and his body betrayed him, ending his career prematurely.
 But even so, he barely sneaks over the line by CHEWS+, and anyone below 105 is probably interchangeable with anyone over 95.
 Especially if they come from an overstuffed position or an overstuffed era (like, say, the 1890s).

 Also, a few important caveats apply.
 Many of these borderline players don’t yet have official PBP data attached to them.
-Some, like Keeler, may never or won’t for years.
-Others like Rice or Hooper might have that information soon for some or all of their campaigns.
+Some, may never or won’t for years.
+Others like Rice might have that information soon for some or all of their campaigns.
 Our guesstimates for those guys probably lift several of them up over the line.
 But officially, this is what they look like now.

 Finally, let’s zero in on a few players from the list above to see what’s driving their ratings.